-We transmit, distribute and connect electricity to and from homes and businesses over our network.
+We transmit, distribute and connect electricity to and from 3.5 million homes and businesses over our network.
 We work around the clock to keep the lights on 24 hours a day, every day of the year.

 We take electricity generated from power stations, wind farms and other utilities, reduce it to the low voltage needed for homes and transport it through our vast transmission network.